-Before I came to Narconon, I was literally headed for my death bed.
-As a matter of fact, my ex wife had found me unresponsive in my car where I had been living on and off for the past year.
+Before I came to Narconon, I was literally headed for my deathbed.
+As a matter of fact, my ex-wife had found me unresponsive in my car where I had been living on and off for the past year.

 I don’t remember who greeted me when I arrived because I was still very out of it.
 I spent the next 7 days healing and getting rid of toxins in my body.
-I do not remember a lot from that time but what I do remember is that everyone there was extremely nice and most of them had been through what I was going through.
+I don’t remember a lot from that time but what I do remember is that everyone there was extremely nice and most of them had been through what I was going through.

-While I was doing the sauna program, it was like something hit me in the back of the head and I opened my eyes and I remember standing there, thinking to myself, I had never seen so clearly in my life (or at least that I remember up to that point).
-I spent about another 2 weeks in the sauna program and everyday just got better and better.
+While I was doing the sauna program, it was like something hit me in the back of the head and I opened my eyes and I remember standing there thinking to myself that I had never seen so clearly in my life.
+I spent about another 2 weeks in the sauna program and every day just got better and better.
 I started to take the program very, very seriously at that point.

 Then I started learning the brains of it all.
 It just really went 1,2,3 after all of that.
 For the first time in over 20 years I found out that I could be funny, I could be friendly, I could wake up and not be sick and I could love myself again.

-I am forever grateful for Narconon and my ex-wife for making the call or else I would likely not be writing this now.
+I’m forever grateful for Narconon and my ex-wife for making the call or else I would likely not be writing this now.
 I get to watch my son grow up and I am most grateful for that.